open-telemetry/opentelemetry-ruby-contrib/instrumentation/racecar/README.md

 Or, if you use [bundler][bundler-home], include `opentelemetry-instrumentation-racecar` in your `Gemfile`.

+## Runtime requirements

+This instrumentation is built on top of Racecar's integration with `ActiveSupport::Notifications`. `ActiveSupport::Notification` will need to be loaded before the instrumentation is installed (as below) or the installation will cancel.

 ## Usage

 To use the instrumentation, call `use` with the name of the instrumentation: